Can I Sell My House During a Divorce?

-Even if it's the best choice from a logistical, financial, and emotional standpoint, selling your house during a divorce isn't easy.
-Fortunately, thanks to EasyKnock, you can sell your home, divide the equity, and still not have to worry about moving while you're in the middle of the divorce process.
+Even if it’s the best choice from a logistical, financial, and emotional standpoint, to sell your house during a divorce isn’t easy.
+Fortunately, thanks to EasyKnock, you can sell your home, divide the equity, and still not have to worry about moving while you’re in the middle of the divorce process.

 You have enough to worry about already.